Miss World 2017

 Miss World 2017 was the 67th edition of the Miss World pageant, held at the Sanya City Arena in Sanya, China, on 18 November 2017.

 Stephanie Del Valle of Puerto Rico crowned Manushi Chhillar of India as her successor at the end of the event.
 It was the sixth victory for India in the history of the pageant, tying with Venezuela for the most wins in the pageant's history.
+The 1st Runner-Up was Andrea Meza of Mexico, and the 2nd Runner-Up was Stephanie Hill of England.